 I was so desperate to get her eating under control, that I had been doing all the things that I swore I’d never do.
 I watched her like a hawk, made backhanded comments about her weight, criticized her food choices, obsessed over everything she ate, and in general began to lose sight of my precious girl.
 I knew that my obsession was killing our relationship and she was starting to hate me.

 After seeing how the legacy of my tortured, twisted thinking and dysfunctional eating was affecting her, I knew that if I didn’t break the cycle and handle my own issues, Cara would end up like me; fat, perpetually unhappy with herself, and doomed to a life of body hatred.
 I couldn’t live with the idea of doing that to my precious girl.

 I came to the realization that dieting was a big part of the problem.
 I was put on my first diet at 10 years old and was fed daily doses of the message that being fat made me ugly.
 Because I believed that my flab and fat made me inferior, I let people walk all over me and had gotten used to feeling sorry for myself and feeling like life’s victim.

 I spent years dissing myself and treating my body like a piece of garbage.
 Sarcasm, criticism, and meanness were the only ways I knew how to talk to myself.
 I used these same desperate attempts at communication with my daughter which had become toxic to our relationship.
 Our closeness was being destroyed by my fat hate.
+I’m horrified to admit to you that I used to throw away my kid’s school photos when they looked overweight.
+I was obsessed with wanting both my kids to be thin.
 Deep down in my heart I knew that as much as I wanted to help Cara find her way to peace in her relationship with food, I couldn’t, because I was cluelessly lost myself.
 But little did I know that help was just around the corner.

 A New Beginning